DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Repair and Evaluate
 Disconnect the battery from the circuit and change the mode on the voltmeter to resistance from voltage.

+# Circuit 5

+## Provided Circuit

+## Expected Behavior

+Expected voltage divider of the ratio of 1/2.

+## Observed Behavior

+The voltmeter shows 1/1000th of the voltage of the battery.

+## Generate Causes
+Wiring issues,

+## Testing

+Check wiring and connectivity, CHeck the resistance of the resistors.

+## Repair and Evaluate
+Disconnect the battery from the circuit and change the mode on the voltmeter to resistance from voltage.